autoplot/documentation/javadoc/org/autoplot/jythonsupport/JythonUtil.Param.md

+# org.autoplot.jythonsupport.JythonUtil.Param

-# org.autoplot.jythonsupport.JythonUtil.ParamTODO: this ought to remove the need for ParametersFormPanel.
+TODO: this ought to remove the need for ParametersFormPanel.

-Param( )
+# Param( )

 ***